Leadership and Change

 - From “We do not do it this way.” to “What would it look like?”

-- Show them, provide plenty of explanations and compassion, and get your team to ask and answer questions.
+- Show them, don't tell.
+Stories can provide explanations, compassion, and encourages your team to ask and answer questions.

 - From “When will this change be over so we can get back to work?” to “What can I do to help?”

 - Get them involved in implementing the change.
-Help them to become part of it.
+Help them to become part of the answer, rather than the problem.

 - From “Who is doing this to us?” to “Who can help us?”